-For Primary and Secondary species, the fishery should have a policy on bycatch management that is periodically reviewed and that includes:
+For Primary and Secondary species, the fishery should have a public policy on bycatch management that is audited and periodically reviewed with the participation of a science partner and that includes:

-- Reporting of catches and discards. - Promoting retention and utilization, unless retention is prohibited by management.
-(Lewis 2014, 2016) - Following best practices to release unwanted catch alive (e.g. as in the ISSF Skippers Guidebooks).
-This includes providing regular training for skippers and crew in bycatch handling (Submon 2014, Andraka and Parga 2016) - Supporting research on bycatch mitigation.
-(Restrepo et al. 2016a; Hutchinson 2016, ISSF CM 3.1-3.6 infographic, CM) - Prohibit shark finning and demonstrate that it is not taking place (e.g. through observer data or remote onboard monitoring).
+- Reporting of all catches and discards so that they can be monitored.
+Facilitate crew and observer training on specific data collection for the FIP strategies. - Promoting retention and utilization, unless retention is prohibited by management (Lewis 2014, 2016) - Following best practices to release unwanted catch alive (ISSF Skippers Guidebooks, Justel-Rubio 2019).
+This includes providing regular training for skippers and crew in bycatch handling and safe release (Submon 2014, Andraka and Parga 2016) as well as sorting practices and equipment that allow for quick, safe and effective live release. - Supporting research on bycatch mitigation (Restrepo et al. 2018; Hutchinson 2016, ISSF CM 3.1-3.6 infographic) - Promoting research to further develop best practices for handling and safe release and equipment that allow for quick, safe and effective live release that can lead to more selective fishing.

+- Prohibit shark finning and demonstrate that it is not taking place (e.g. through observer data or remote onboard monitoring).
 (ISSF Conservation Measure (CM) 3.1.a, b, c).
-Requiring that sharks be landed with fins naturally attached facilitates data collection on species. - Reporting all catches of minor primary species so that they can be monitored. - Implementing sufficient observer coverage (human or electronic, see Section 4) to support management.
-(ISSF 2012, 2016; Ruiz et al. 2016; ISSF CM 4.3, SPC and FFA 2017) - Promoting the monitoring and research on primary and secondary species so that the contribution of each fishery to overall fishing mortality of each stock is estimated - Supporting any efforts (by the RFMO and at the national level) to assess and manage the species so that they are maintained at healthy levels of abundance.
-This includes documenting the amounts and origin of bait species used. - Demonstrating compliance with any such management measures.
-(ISSF CM 1.2, 2.2)
+Requiring that sharks be landed with fins naturally attached facilitates data collection on species. - Implementing 100% observer coverage (human or electronic, see Section 4) to support management (ISSF 2012, 2016; Ruiz et al. 2016; ISSF CM 4.3, SPC and FFA 2017). - Promoting the monitoring and research on primary and secondary species so that the contribution of each fishery to overall fishing mortality of each stock is estimated. - Supporting any efforts (by the RFMO and at the national level) to assess and manage the species so that they are maintained at healthy levels of abundance.
+This includes documenting the amounts and origin of bait species used. - Demonstrating compliance with any such management measures (ISSF CM 1.2, 2.2)

-For ETP species,
+For ETP species:

 - Observer programs are key for collecting data on interactions (capture and fate) with ETP species in longline fisheries.
-The FIP must ensure high observer (human or electronic, see Section 4) coverage in the fishery to document and quantify interactions.
-Morgan et al. (2018) conducted a rapid assessment of ETP interactions in FIPs and provide a set of relevant recommendations for pre-assessments. - Follow best-practice live release methods to minimize mortality and document their use.
-The fishery should support mandatory adoption of these practices by the flag state and RFMO and provide regular training to skippers and crew.
-(ISSF Skipper Guidebooks, Murua et al. 2018). - Report interactions and fate of any releases (e.g. released alive; discarded dead, injuries), and collect any data requested by scientists (e.g. photographs). - Facilitate research that addresses mitigation of ETP species bycatch and voluntarily adopt best practices when these become known (see ISSF 2016 and SFP 2018).
+The FIP must ensure 100% observer (human or electronic, see Section 4) coverage in the fishery to document and quantify interactions.
+Morgan et al. (2018) conducted a rapid assessment of ETP interactions in FIPs and provide a set of relevant recommendations for pre-assessments. - Follow best-practice live release methods to minimize mortality, and document their use.
+The fishery should support mandatory adoption of these practices by the flag state and RFMO, provide regular training to skippers and crew, and have onboard equipment that allows for quick, safe and effective live release (ISSF Skipper Guidebooks, Murua et al. 2020). - Promoting research to further develop best practices for handling and safe release and equipment that allows for quick, safe and effective live release that can lead to more selective fishing. - Report interactions and fate of any releases (e.g., released alive; discarded dead, injuries), and collect any data requested by scientists (e.g., photographs). - Facilitate research that addresses mitigation of ETP species bycatch and voluntarily adopt best practices when these become known (see ISSF 2016 and SFP 2018). - Support research on ETP species hotspots to avoid areas of high bycatch rates of those species. - Engage with other LL FIPs and MSC fisheries to assess potential cumulative effects on ETP species and research on mitigation measures to reduce the cumulative impacts. - Participate in research programs that reduce mortality of ETP species outside the fishery for example, ISSF projects to protect turtle nesting beaches can greatly increase turtle survival.